If you're suffering from neck pain from golf, it can prevent you from fully enjoying something you love.

 Final Thoughts On Neck Pain From Golf

-Before we wrap things up, we want to encourage you to check out our video resources on these three movements - along with tons of other great exercises worth trying.
+Before we wrap up our guide on neck pain from golf, we want to encourage you to check out our video resources on these three movements - along with tons of other great exercises worth trying.

 Visually seeing these movements performed will go a long way in helping you perfect your technique quickly.
 As with any new exercises, start slow and focus on getting the movement perfected before adding any load.

-By evaluating your swing pattern, incorporating a dynamic warm-up, and actively training your neck - you will drastically cut back on your chance of neck injury during golf.
+By evaluating your swing pattern, incorporating a dynamic warm-up, and actively training your neck - you will drastically cut back on your chance of neck injury during golf - while eliminating upper back pain from golf, too.